 The slow pace of the national recall, along with difficulties notifying owners of used vehicles, has only increased the complexity and controversy surrounding the largest automotive recall in U.S. history.
 Regulators are calling for a much more aggressive approach to notifying owners about recalled vehicles.

 Everyone is encouraged to check if their vehicle has been recalled by visiting www.safercar.gov.
 If your vehicle is included in the recall, you should have any necessary replacements done as soon as possible.

-If you or someone you love has been injured or died as a result of a defective product such as this, do not hesitate to contact the product liability lawyers at Stephens, Anderson & Cummings to discuss your legal rights.
+If you or someone you love has been injured or died as a result of a defective product such as this, do not hesitate to contact a Fort Worth personal injury attorney at Stephens, Anderson & Cummings to discuss your legal rights.